 Growth in the semiconductor industry has been driven, in large part, by advances in semiconductor performance at a decreasing cost per function.
 Advanced semiconductor processing technologies increasingly allow semiconductor manufacturers to produce ICs with smaller features, thereby increasing processing speed and expanding device functionality and memory capacity.
-As ICs have become more complex, however, both the number and price of state of the art process tools required to manufacture ICs have increased significantly.
+As ICs have become more complex, however, both the number and cost of state-of-the-art process tools required to manufacture ICs have increased significantly.
 As a result, the cost of semiconductor manufacturing equipment has become an increasingly large part of the total cost of producing advanced ICs.